skilld-labs/go-odoo/README.md

 ```

 ### Find
-Find is powerful and allow you to query a model and filtering results by given [Criteria and Options](#criteria-and-options)
+Find is powerful and allow you to query a model and filter results.
+[Criteria and Options](#criteria-and-options)

 ```go
 func (c *Client) FindCrmLeads(criteria *Criteria, options *Options) (*CrmLeads, error) {}